wavemaker/docs/learn/on-premise/observability/metrics-collection/grafana.md

 *Grafana* is a Dashboard creation and visualization tool.
 All the metrics from Prometheus can be accessed by Grafana and complex dashboards can be created from those metrics.

-This is very useful because we do not need to type in Prometheus queries every time.
+This is very useful because you do not need to type in Prometheus queries every time.
 A *Dashboard* is created once and is accessed multiple times.

 ## How to access Grafana

-1) After the WaveMaker login, we are supposed to open the *Launchpad* and click on the dial icon located on the top left as shown below
+1) After the WaveMaker login, open the *Launchpad* and click the dial icon located on the top left as shown below

     ![Launchpad Dial Click](/learn/assets/wme-setup/wme-observability/kibana/launchpad-dial-open.png)

-2) Then, in the dial menu, the "**grafana**" button is supposed to be clicked as shown below
+2) In the dial menu, click the "**grafana**" button as shown below

     ![Launchpad Grafana Click](/learn/assets/wme-setup/wme-observability/prometheus/launchpad-grafana-click.png)

-3) After clicking the above button, you will be taken to the Grafana.
-The grafana home page should look like the below image
+3) It opens the grafana home page, which should look like the below image

     ![Grafana Home Page](/learn/assets/wme-setup/wme-observability/prometheus/grafana-home-page.png)

-4) Then, we can access the dashboards by clicking on the "**home**" button at the top left
+4) You can access the dashboards by clicking the "**home**" button at the top left

     ![Grafana Home Click](/learn/assets/wme-setup/wme-observability/prometheus/grafana-home-click.png)